Governance & Sustainability

 Datuk Ong Hung Hock 1 1

-In exercising their duties, directors have access to information within the Company and the support of the company secretary.
+In exercising their duties, directors have access to Company information and the support of the company secretary.
 The company secretary also updates directors on statutory, regulatory and related governance requirements relating to the discharge of their duties and responsibilities.

 Board Composition

-The Board comprises a majority of independent directors; of the eight Board members in FY2022, five are independent.
-The remainder of the Board comprised two non-independent non-executive directors, and the Managing Director.
-Subsequent to the year-end, Ms Yip Jian Lee was appointed as an independent director on 2 January 2023.
+The Board comprises a majority of independent directors; of the eight Board members in FY2023, five are independent.
+The remainder of the Board comprised the Chairman, a non-independent non-executive director, and the Managing Director.

 The independent directors are able to carry out their duties and express their views unfettered by familiarity, or business or other relationships.
 They provide skills, competencies as well as broader views to enhance the Board’s effectiveness.

 The Board has agreed that annual shareholders’ approval be sought to extend the tenure of any director who has served for more than nine years as an independent director.
-Dato’ Capt Ahmad Sufian @ Qurnain bin Abdul Rashid, Mr Soh Chin Teck and En Ahmad Riza bin Basir’s tenures as independent directors were further extended at the 53rd Annual General Meeting (“AGM”) of the Company in 2022 until the conclusion of the next AGM.
-The Nomination Committee (“NC”) and the Board were satisfied that Dato’ Sufian, Mr Soh and En Riza are able to exercise independent judgment and act in the best interests of the Company, and recommended the continuation of Dato’ Sufian, Mr Soh and En Riza’s tenures as independent directors beyond 9 years for shareholders’ approval at the 53rd AGM.
+Dato’ Capt Ahmad Sufian @ Qurnain bin Abdul Rashid, Mr Soh Chin Teck and En Ahmad Riza bin Basir’s tenures as independent directors were further extended at the 54th Annual General Meeting (“AGM”) of the Company in 2023 for the respective further terms.
+The Nomination Committee (“NC”) and the Board were satisfied that Dato’ Sufian, Mr Soh and En Riza are able to exercise independent judgment and act in the best interests of the Company, and recommended the continuation of Dato’ Sufian, Mr Soh and En Riza’s tenures as independent directors beyond nine years for shareholders’ approval at the 54th AGM.

 The Board strives to achieve a balance and mix of skills, experience and perspectives amongst its directors, to collectively bring a range of experience, business, financial and technical expertise for effective oversight of the Group’s businesses, and fulfil the Board’s duties and responsibilities.